sthoman/firstPrice/README.md

 the smart contract to establish which account they will be using to sign their transactions.
 During the reveal phase of the auction, if disputes between participants were to arise, any one participant could call the smart contract to prove their commitment to a certain bid.

+## Setup

+- Install Python v3.7
+- Install virtualenv (for Python)
+- Install pip/pip3 (for Python)
+- Install Ganache
+- Install Truffle
+- Install solc v0.4.24
+- Install Vue.js

+### Truffle Project

+The root level is a Truffle project, to build and deploy to a development node running on 127.0.0.1:8545, run the following NPM scripts, after running npm install,

+    "deploy": "./node_modules/.bin/truffle deploy --reset --network bridge"

+### Python Flask

+The /middleware folder is a Python flask server project that requires a virtualenv and several Python dependencies in a few requirements text files.
+The following NPM scripts will build the environment, and then start it,

+    "venv-build": "venv/bin/pip3 install -r requirements_3_7.txt && venv/bin/pip install -r requirements_2_7.txt",
+    "venv": "source middleware/venv/bin/activate",

+This command will copy the smart contract metadata into the Python project and then start the flask server,

+    "middleware": "mkdir -p middleware/app/contracts/ && cp -R build/contracts/*.* middleware/app/contracts/ && cd middleware && flask run",